SimonDMurray/Univeristy-Major-Project/README.md

 `ADT-mcl-clustering.sh` - bash script that clusters ADT data with MCL and compares leiden and mcl clusterings for volatile nodes

 `RNA-mcl-clustering.sh` - bash script that clusters RNA data with MCL and compares leiden and mcl clusterings for volatile nodes

+`run_cellxgene.sh` - runs a local version of cellxgene to show the data in an interactive format